 Blaze was born with a natural gift for harmonies.
 As a part of her daily regimen, she comes up with her own unique interpretations for just about every current song playing on the radio.
 In a recent interview, when asked how she handles the transition from being on stage to “normal” life when she’s not working on music, Blaze answered, “There is no transition.
 I mean, I can’t remember an age or a time where music wasn’t a part of my every day.
 That’s all I’ve ever known, so to me that is normal life.”

 Kruz and Blaze starting performing as a band in 2012, mostly playing with adult professional musicians.
 Though within the last year they’ve added new members Mateo Segovia (guitar) and Victoria Arsova (vocals).
 The chemistry was instant, and it comes across when you see them perform.
-Together these four young musicians are charting a fresh, new path in the indie pop music scene.
+Together these four young musicians are charting a fresh, new path in the pop rock music scene.